Canadian Literature, Film and Culture

 Year two modules provide the opportunity to develop approaches from the first year by studying 20th and 21st-century theatre; by exploring key critical approaches to drama in theory and practice, and by focusing on a key period in the development of our nation’s theatre.

 For a sample of typical modules from each area please see our single honours BA English listing.

 You’ll explore the United States' experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
 The rise of organized crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
-You’ll spend around four hours per week in lectures and seminars.
+You’ll spend around 3 hours per week in lectures and seminars.